Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 W Transit Time

 The W transit time ultrasonic flow meter directs the ultrasonic wave to bounce off the bottom of the pipe, return to the top, and then back down to the bottom again before reaching the receiver.
+The multiplied bounce path increases the acoustic path length, which enhances accuracy and makes this configuration ideal for smaller pipes or applications where maximizing the number of acoustic reflections improves signal detection.
+W-path topologies are popular in laboratory and high-precision measurement setups.

 Open Channel Ultrasonic Flow Meters

-Open channel ultrasonic flow meters measure the level, flow rate, and volume of water flowing through weirs, flumes, and channels.
-Open channel flow meters must be non-contact, which is why ultrasonic open channel flow meters are so widely used for this application.
+Open channel ultrasonic flow meters are non-contact flow measurement devices that use ultrasonic level sensors to measure the level, flow rate, and volume of water—or other fluids—flowing through weirs, flumes, and open channels.
+Open channel flow meters must be non-intrusive to avoid interfering with the flow profile, which is why ultrasonic technology is widely used for such environmental monitoring and water resource management applications.

 Using A Multi-Channel Ultrasonic Flow Meter